riosengineer/Bicepify/bicep-examples/dependencies/README.md

 ## Deployment 🚀

 > [!WARNING]
 > This example deploys Azure Front Door Premium SKU which is circa $300 for the month.
 Do not leave running if you don't want to incur charges.
-Make sure to delete after deployment and you'll likely see next to no charges for doing this test deploy.
+Make sure to delete as soon as possible after deployment and you'll likely see very minimal costs.

+Define the parameters in the top of the file before deploying.

 In VisualStudio Code open a terminal and run: